KevinLiuPerdana/chemical-engineering-journey/science-behind-perfumes.md

-# The Science Behind Perfumes: More Than Just a Pleasant Smell
+# The Science Behind Perfumes

 When most people think about perfumes, they think about only how it smells or maybe how the bottle looks Maybe people think how long doest it last.
 However, behind every bottle of fragrance lies a fascinating world of chemistry, physics, and biology.
 Perfume making is not only an art but also a science that combines hundreds of molecules to create a unique sensory experience.